Stop Trying to Squeeze CE into Main Campus Systems

 A well-integrated CE division fulfills the promises ERP systems couldn’t keep.
 They allow the greater institution to use its main campus system to keep doing their thing as the “system of record,” but give non-traditional divisions the ability to operate with the flexibility they need to stay agile and accommodating in a shifting market.

-At the University of Minnesota, Kristy Davis and her team made an investment in the Destiny One SLM system to reduce their reliance on shadow systems.
+At the University of Minnesota, Kristy Davis and her team made an investment in the Modern Campus Lifelong Learning SLM system to reduce their reliance on shadow systems.
 Not only did they cut costs across the board, but she said they also improved the experience they were delivering on the front and back ends.

-“Before the consolidation, non-credit units and programs across the University of Minnesota used numerous registration systems, and consolidating into one system has increased efficiencies around registrations and the overall administration of non-credit courses and conferences being offered by divisions across the university,” Davis told the EvoLLLution, adding that personalized service is one of many benefits that students experience on the front end.
+“Before the consolidation, non-credit units and programs across the University of Minnesota used numerous registration systems," she said, "Consolidating into one system has increased efficiencies around registrations and the overall administration of non-credit courses and conferences being offered by divisions across the university.”

-“Where once learners would be hoping to speak with a particular staff member who knew their story, Destiny One keeps all that information available so that staff members can immediately know a student’s background and serve them accordingly, without forcing them to tell their tale from the start over and over again,” Davis wrote.
+“Where once learners would be hoping to speak with a particular staff member who knew their story, Lifelong Learning keeps all that information available so that staff members can immediately know a student’s background and serve them accordingly, without forcing them to tell their tale from the start over and over again,” Davis said.
 “That means divisions aren’t losing constituent data that may otherwise have been lost to staff turnover.”

 Last updated: February 1, 2021